dain-yoo/dain-yoo.github.io/_pages/about.md

 Welcome to my website!
 I am a PhD candidate in the Department of Government at Georgetown University.

-My research interest lies at the intersection of political violence (including state repression and terrorism), framing and public opinion.
+My research interest lies at the intersection of political violence (including terrorism and state repression), framing and public opinion.

 I am currently working on my dissertation, "Dictator’s Instrument for Security or Repression?
 Anti-Terror Law, Political Framing and Popular Support in Nondemocracies," which investigates the conditions under which repressive state response to security threats may trigger popular support in nondemocratic contexts.
 With a regional focus in Egypt and Tunisia, I examine how the "identifiability" of targeted outgroups can reduce uncertainty among ingroups, resulting in an increase in support for repressive policies.